Some links in this post may be affiliate links

 Goeppertia bachemiana is related to the Marantas, Ctenanthe and Stromanthe which are collectively called Prayer Plants in reference to their curious characteristic of closing their leaves at night.

 No. Calathea bachemiana like other Calathea Plants is non-toxic to both humans and pets as indicated by ASPCA.
-It is safe to grow indoors.
+It is safe for a home with children, cats, dogs and other pets.

 If you would like to add these spectacular plants to your collection, you can get them online from Etsy (Link to Etsy).

-To care for Calathea bachemiana indoors, provide medium indirect light (dappled light), warmth of 16-260C, humidity of 50-60% and moderately moist, rich, well-drainedsoil coupled with monthly feeding during the growing period.
+To care for Calathea bachemiana indoors, provide medium indirect light, warmth of 16-260C, humidity of 50-60% and moderately moist, rich, well-drainedsoil coupled with monthly feeding during the growing period.

-Goeppertia bachemiana care requires regular pruning to keep it neat and minimize pest and disease infestations.
-Repotting is only needed when the plant becomes pot-bound.
+Goeppertia bachemiana requires regular pruning to keep it neat and minimize pest and disease infestations.
+Repotting is only needed when pot-bound.
 Keep reading fore more on the growing conditions and how to provide them.

 Water Goeppertia bachemiana liberally in spring and summer and keep the soil moderately moist through out.
-Take care not to overwater to avoid rotting and yellowing.
+Take care not to overwater to avoid rotting, drooping and yellowing.

 Reduce watering in fall and winter as growth is minimal at this time.
-Never allow the soil to dry out completely to prevent wilting and drooping of the leaves.
+Never allow the soil to dry out completely to prevent wilting, drooping and yellowing leaves.

 Use water that is at room temperature to avoid cold shock which can result in stunted growth.
-The water should also be free of chlorine and flourides as Calatheas are sensitive to chemicals dissolved in water which can cause browning of leaf tips and edges.
+The water should also be free of chlorine and flourides to prevent browning of leaf tips and edges.

 Ensure the pot has a drainage hole and the soil is free-draining to prevent waterlogging as it can lead to root-rot and eventual death of the plant.